datatrail-jhu/02_googlecloud/manuscript/10_slack.md

 ![screenshot 2017-06-23 at 12 11 54 am](images/10_slack/01_signup.png)

-Now a passwords.
-Once again, I would advise you to choose a password that is different from your other passwords for security reasons.
+Now, enter your password.
+Once again, it's better to choose a password that is different from your other passwords for security reasons.

 ### How to Access Slack?